E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 • From January 2025, All businesses must be able to receive and validate structured e-invoices.

-• E-invoices must be archived in their original structured format for at least 8 years to ensure audit readiness.
+• E-Invoices must be archived in their original structured format for at least 8 years to ensure audit readiness.

 • Exemptions apply to B2C transactions, small businesses under §19 UStG (annual turnover up to €22,000), invoices under €250, passenger tickets, and VAT-exempt sales, and inter EU transactions.